fabiomrbarbosa/fabiomrbarbosa-11ty-2021/src/en/posts/letter-young-mystic.md

 ---
-title: Carta a um Jovem Místico
+title: Letter to a Young Mystic
-description: '"Por onde começo?"'
+description: '"Where do I start?"'
 date: 2016-11-03
 tags:
   - spirit